AdnanSevincDS/Loan_defaults_with_ML_methods/README.md

 #### This repository was established as a case study for a potential Junior/Middle DS position.
 #### This material may not be copied or published elsewhere (including Facebook and other social media) without the permission of the author!

+# A Short Summary

+This study covers the use of machine learning methods in predicting default in mortgage loans.
+Lending institutions can leverage machine learning methods to handle loan applications and prevent losses from defaulted loans.
+This thesis assesses the predictive performance of various machine learning methods using the Freddie Mac Single-Family Loan-Level Dataset, focusing on loans that originated in 2006 and 2007.

+We employed widely used machine learning methods, including logistic regression, decision tree, random forest and XGBoost to predict defaults in mortgage loans together with under-sampling technique implemented to alleviate the impact of the imbalanced dataset problem.

+We found that the XGBoost method combined with the under-sampling technique yielded the highest AUC (Area under the ROC Curve) score.

+The important variables in the prediction of default obtained with help of XGBoost please look at the featureImportance.ipynb

 # Repository File Structure and Description

 This repository contains the following key components: